Nov 7 2009

 Gold in Fuel Cell Catalysis

-Electrocatalysts with reduced platinum loading and enhanced activity have been prepared at Brookhaven National Laboratory.
-Carbon supported Pt/Au/Ni catalysts with a core-shell of AuNi alloy nanoparticles (i.e.1-2 monolayers of Au around a Ni core) exhibited a Pt mass-specific activity about 20 times that of platinum/carbon catalyst in acidic electrolyte.
-Surface segregation of Au was verified using x-ray powder diffraction technique.
+Electrocatalysts with reduced platinum loading and improved activity have been synthesized at Brookhaven National Laboratory.
+Carbon-supported Pt/Au/Ni catalysts including a core-shell of AuNi alloy nanoparticles (that is, one to two monolayers of Au around a Ni core) displayed a Pt mass-specific activity of around 20 times that of platinum/carbon catalyst in acidic electrolyte.
+Surface segregation of Au was confirmed using X-ray powder diffraction method.

 Gold in Hydrogen Generation and Purification

-Expensive catalysts are used to generate pure hydrogen for fuel cell systems, and gold is likely to make a significant impact in reducing costs.
-Major efforts are in progress to develop compact reactors for stationary fuel cell systems and vehicles.
-Most of these consist of a hydrocarbon fuel reforming stage, followed by a water gas shift reaction to yield hydrogen rich gas mixtures.
-These invariably contain a small proportion of carbon monoxide, and steps must be taken to remove this, since it acts as a fuel cell catalyst poison.
+A majority of these include a hydrocarbon fuel reforming stage, followed by a water gas shift reaction to produce hydrogen-rich gas mixtures.
+These mostly comprise a small proportion of carbon monoxide, and efforts must be taken to eliminate this since it acts as a poison to fuel cell catalysts.

-In the water gas shift (WGS) reactor, carbon monoxide is reacted with steam to form more hydrogen:
+In the water gas shift (WGS) reactor, carbon monoxide is made to react with steam to synthesize more hydrogen:

-The water gas shift reactor catalysts need to achieve high conversion at comparatively low temperatures, while lowering the reaction temperature reduces the proportion of CO present in the equilibrium.
-Supported gold catalysts have demonstrated comparable activity to commercially available CuO/ZnO/Al2O3 materials, with activity reported at temperatures as low as 120‹C. The gold-based catalysts also require no special activation steps, and are resistant to start up and shut down cycles.
-In particular, Au/CeO2-ZrO2 catalysts have demonstrated high activity and durability.
+The water-gas shift reactor catalysts must realize high conversion at relatively low temperatures.
+A reduction in the reaction temperature leads to a decrease in the proportion of CO present in the equilibrium.
+Supported gold catalysts have exhibited activity comparable to CuO/ZnO/Al2O3 materials currently available in the market, with activity reported at temperatures as low as 120 °C.

-Gold supported on metal oxides such as Fe2O3, Co3O4, and TiO2 will catalyse CO oxidation at temperatures as low as −70‹C in the presence of hydrogen, Au/a-Fe2O3 catalysts exhibiting higher activity at lower temperatures than commercially available Pt/ƒÁ-Al2O3 PROX catalysts.
-Luengnaruemitchai et al found that Au/CeO2 catalysts were very effective.
+Gold supported on metal oxides like TiO2, Fe2O3, and Co3O4 will catalyze CO oxidation at temperatures as low as −70 °C in the presence of hydrogen.
+When compared to commercially available Pt/ƒÁ-Al2O3 PROX catalysts, Au/a-Fe2O3 catalysts exhibit higher activity at lower temperatures.
+Luengnaruemitchai et al. found that Au/CeO2 catalysts were highly effective.

-Overall, fuel cells have reached an exciting stage of development and are rapidly making inroads into several markets, and gold catalysts are making a significant contribution to their success by providing technically superior materials at reduced cost.
+In general, fuel cells have reached an impressive stage of development and are quickly expanding into various markets, and gold catalysts are making a substantial contribution to their success by offering technically better materials at lower costs.